 What Can You Do With a Engineering Technologies Major?

 People with a engineering tech degree often go into the following careers:

 Who Is Getting an Associate’s Degree in Engineering Technologies?

 At the countrywide level, the racial-ethnic distribution of engineering tech majors is as follows:

 |Race/Ethnicity||Number of Grads|

-Students from other countries are interested in Engineering Tech, too.
+Americans aren’t the only ones with an interest in Engineering Tech.
 About 1.6% of those with this major are international students.

 How Much Do Engineering Technologies Majors Make?

 Average salaries range from $52,780 to $76,990 (25th to 75th percentile) for careers related to engineering tech.
 This range includes all degree levels, so the salary for a person with just a bachelor’s degree may be a little less and the one for a person with an advanced degree may be a little more.